HAYFEVER: AN ‘ILLNESS LIKE A COLD, CAUSED BY POLLEN’. OR NOSE POOL (BI YUAN) IN CHINESE MEDICINE.

 If there is one time in my clinic that I know I’m going ‘to win’ it’s against hayfever.
 It’s a horribly debilitating problem which is really easily remedied with acupuncture.
 It’s the only time I don’t book a follow up session with a patient (I’m keen on not overtreating) and 9 times out 10 another appointment isn’t necessary.

-Hayfever sufferers are afflicted differently.
-It’s like most illness you have a basic level of health and something else comes along and interacts with your mind and body to create a unique reaction.
+Hayfever sufferers each have a unique experience.
+It’s like most illness, you have a basic level of health and something else comes along and interacts with your mind and body to create a unique reaction.
 For some it’s a streaming, blocked or sneezing nose, for others it’s itchy eyes or mouth, a heavy head, headache or extreme fatigue.